 …Like this budget travel guide to Darwin!
 In this guide we cover free things to do in Darwin and how to budget for your trip; you’ll be more than prepared to go backpacking in Darwin on a budget.

 The cost of backpacking Darwin is slightly above average compared to backpacking the rest of Australia.
 It’s not as cheap as Queensland or Adelaide but it’s definitely more affordable than Sydney or Melbourne.
 With ardent backpacker habits, you can definitely backpack Darwin on the cheap!

 A comfortable daily budget for Darwin would be around $50-$65 per day.
 With this, you’ll get a dorm bed, groceries, cash for public transport, and some extra spending money.
 If you make a real effort, you can get by on less.

 Hostels in Darwin are a little more expensive than Queensland but this is only noticeable to temporary residents.
 Those living in Darwin long-term for work purposes will find it a more affordable place thanks to special deals they receive from hostels.
 Working in Darwin is a great way to reduce the cost of travel/living expenses.

 Food and drinks are victims of the notorious overpricing in Australia, but there are ways to save cash.

 Always (ALWAYS) look out for special deals posted on signboards outside of restaurants.
 There are constantly offers like “schnitzel and a beer” or “buy one, get one free” around.

 Unless you’re planning to hitchhike, you’ll probably rent a car in Darwin because the best places to visit are outside of the city.
+That’s also why knowing where to stay in Darwin can be a real advantage.
 Try and find a group of fellow travelers who are keen to join you so you can split the car rental and petrol costs between the lot.